hashicorp/terraform-provider-aws/examples/eventbridge/kinesis/README.md

-# CloudWatch Event sent to Kinesis Stream
+# EventBridge Event sent to Kinesis Stream

-This example sets up a CloudWatch Event Rule with a Target and IAM Role & Policy to send all autoscaling events into Kinesis stream for further examination.
+This example sets up an EventBridge Rule with a Target and IAM Role & Policy to send all autoscaling events into Kinesis stream for further examination.

-See more details about [CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) in the official AWS docs.
+See more details about [EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) in the official AWS docs.

 ## How to run the example